Tips for Developing a Copyright Policy or Guidelines for Your Library or Organization

 - Set out step-by-step procedures for dealing with your everyday copyright and licensing issues

 Generally speaking, a copyright compliance document is a summary of copyright management procedures for your library or organization.
-It can also be an educational tool and serve as reference material on copyright and licensing issues relevant to your library and organization.
+It can also be an educational tool and serve as reference material on copyright and licensing issues relevant to your library or organization.

 How To Effectively Use Your Copyright Policy, Guidelines or Best Practices Document